DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/variables-and-variations.md

 ### Archiving a Variable

 Archiving Variables is a good way to clean up the DevCycle dashboard and ensure that it is easy to understand which Variables are available for use and which should no longer be leveraged going forward.

-To archive a Variable it must first be removed from any active features (see preceding documentation).
+To archive a Variable it must first be [removed from any active features](./variables-and-variations#removing-a-variable).
 Variables can be archived at the same time as removing from a feature.
 When the option to remove has been selected the confirmation modal will also provide the option to archive the Variable.

 ![Archive Variable While Removing](/march-2023-archive-variable-on-remove.png)

 If a Variable is not archived when it is removed from a feature it will remain active, but it won't be associated with any features and the default value will be delivered whenever the Variable is evaluated in code.
-If archiving a Variable from the Variable list or Variable details pages the Variable must be in this un-associated state.
+If you are archiving a Variable from the Variable list or Variable details page, the Variable must be in this un-associated state.

 Here is an example of a Variable that cannot be archived because it is still associated with a feature:
 ![Example of a Variable that Cannot be Archived](/march-2023-active-variable.png)